 Watch this short video about telemarketing for charities and nonprofits.

 Running a holiday sale or weekly special?
 Definitely promote it here to get customers excited about getting a sweet deal.
 A lot of compliance can be done internally if you have the experience and staff to handle it on your own.
 However, even experienced call centers often have questions about trickier issues or want advice about possible compliance strategy.
 In addition, the longer you operate the more likely it is that you will eventually need representation in a frivolous consumer lawsuit or government investigation.
 For new companies, compliance can often seem impossible or cost-prohibitive.
 Many telemarketing startups want to handle their own compliance, but just need a little help getting started.
 Very few attorneys in the United States know anything about telemarketing law, which is highly specialized.
 For this reason, you should seek advice from a firm that focuses on this area of law.
 A good telemarketing law firm can set up your compliance infrastructure and then train you until you are ready to move forward on your own.
 Allen, Mitchell & Allen PLLC is THE top telemarketing law firm in the United States.
-Allen Legal is happy to provide an affordable consultation to learn about your business and to educate you about our low rates and cutting-edge legal services.
+Allen Legal is happy to provide a free consultation to learn about your business and to educate you about our low rates and cutting-edge legal services.
 Please visit telemarketinglawyer.com or call (801) 930-1117 for more information.